Losant/losant-docs/docs/edge-compute/edge-deployments.md

 ![Deploy and Save Edge Workflow](/images/workflows/workflow-edge-save-deploy.png "Deploy and Save Edge Workflow")

 Clicking the "Deploy" button will present a modal for rolling out a deployment of the workflow version you are currently viewing.
-Select the devices using a [device query](/devices/device-queries/) (specifically by name and/or by tag), remembering that only devices of the ["Edge Compute" type](/devices/overview/#device-type) are able to receive an edge workflow.
+Select the devices using a [device query](/devices/device-queries/) (by name and/or by tag), remembering that only devices of the ["Edge Compute" type](/devices/overview/#device-type) are able to receive an edge workflow.

 ![Workflow Deployment Modal](/images/edge-compute/workflow-deployment-modal.png "Workflow Deployment Modal")